Dr. Aneke Dornbusch

 Research Interests

-• ‘Deviant’ Reformation movements in the early modern period (Argelander Starter Kit Grant “Networks of defamation and persecution of Reformation deviance in southern Germany, 1525-1530”, see below)
+• ‘Deviant’ Reformation movements in the early modern period incl. the history of research of this topic (Argelander Starter Kit Grant “Networks of defamation and persecution of Reformation deviance in southern Germany, 1525-1530” [2023-2025])

-• Digital Humanities in Reformation Research (Project Group of the WGTh1"Networks in Church History and Theology")
+• Digital Humanities in Reformation Research (Project Group of the WGTh"Networks in Church History and Theology")

 Münzen II